LLM Setup

 Set the API Key: Store your key in the

-environment variable:export CIFUZZ_LLM_API_TOKEN="<your-openai-api-key>"
+CIFUZZ_LLM_API_TOKENenvironment variable:export CIFUZZ_LLM_API_TOKEN="<your-openai-api-key>" -

 Configure

-: Add the following to yourcifuzz.yaml
+cifuzz.yaml: Add the following to yourcifuzz.yamlfile.llm:

 api-type: "open_ai"